 All of our office operations switched to operate remotely on March 16th.
 The work we’d done in the last 2+ years to transfer all systems to a cloud-based platform made this an incredibly seamless transition.
 We already partnered with the software programs needed to continue to carry out all management functions including personally answering phones, collecting rents, handling maintenance requests, resident communications, and signing lease agreements.

-Over the last month, we also worked to negotiate renewals early for contracts ending towards the end of this summer so that we can prepare for marketing those homes early as needed as well.
+Over the last month, we also worked to negotiate early renewals for contracts ending this summer in order to prepare marketing efforts as soon as possible.
 With the fluctuations in the rental market and uncertain outlook for COVID-19 in general, it’s important to remain several steps ahead to avoid long-term vacancy costs.
 We’re currently seeing a 30% increase in renewals over 2019, which means greater continuity of income for Owners.

 Information surrounding the ability to hold in-person showings fluctuated throughout April.
 We preemptively adjusted our software and marketing platforms in March to include digital tour options as well as extra screening questions promoting virtual showings and minimizing risk for transmission all-around.
 We were able to continue to market and lease properties quickly by including these options, even without being able to show occupied homes.

 Beyond these efforts, we also increased our electronic communication to residents to make sure they knew our staff is available to them and provided free toilet paper to all new residents and to families in apartment buildings as it was available to us.
 We also continued to offer exceptional maintenance services with appropriate protective procedures in place to do our part in limiting overall risk locally.